Chel Diokno: Tenure

 Diokno (right-most) files a bill with fellow representatives Krisel Lagman, Leila de Lima, and Edgar Erice to establish the Independent Commission for Infrastructure, September 9, 2025.

 On May 14, 2025, Speaker Martin Romualdez invited Diokno as well as fellow representative-elect Leila de Lima to serve on the prosecution panel in the impeachment trial of Vice President Sara Duterte.
 The invitation was seconded by Representatives Joel Chua and Jay Khonghun, who noted the "background and legal expertise" of the representatives-elect as being beneficial to the panel.
 Diokno accepted the invitation.
 Akbayan, having endorsed the first impeachment complaint against Duterte, supported his participation in the panel.
 In response to his acceptance of the invitation, Duterte criticized Diokno for being "anti-Duterte since birth", which he refuted.

 On July 30, 2025, Diokno was named as an Assistant House Deputy Minority Leader for the 20th Congress.

+Impeachment trial of Sara Duterte

+On Article II: alleged unexplained wealth and undeclared assets, Bicol Saro party-list Representative Terry Ridon serves as the lead prosecutor, while Diokno acts as the second lead prosecutor.

+On July 15, 2026, the sixth day of the impeachment trial, Diokno urged the Senate impeachment court to issue subpoenas for the bank, tax, and Anti-Money Laundering Council (AMLC) records of Vice President Sara Duterte.
+He argued that a prior AMLC report showing over P3 billion in financial activity during Duterte's tenure as mayor of Davao City was highly relevant to the allegation of unexplained wealth.
+Addressing the court, Diokno asserted that "nothing can handcuff" the Senate's authority to try and decide the impeachment case, emphasizing that the truth is not confidential.

+During Day 7 of the impeachment trial on July 20, 2026, Diokno spearheaded the legal arguments for the prosecution, maintaining that a subpoena for financial records is a standard procedural step rather than an unlawful "fishing expedition".
+Citing precedents from the 2012 Corona impeachment trial, Diokno successfully convinced the Senate impeachment court that examining comprehensive bank, tax, and Anti-Money Laundering Council (AMLC) documents was vital to establishing a factual baseline for Article II (unexplained wealth).
+His arguments directly countered the defense's claims of privacy violations, ultimately leading Presiding Officer Francis Escudero to grant the subpoenas for Vice President Sara Duterte and her husband's financial records.

+On July 24 2026, Diokno became the target of a social media post by senator-judge Pia Cayetano that featured a spliced and misleading video clip falsely portraying him as admitting that the prosecution was proceeding without evidence; the altered footage subsequently prompted a coalition of women's rights advocates, academics, and civil society groups to file an ethics complaint against Cayetano with the Senate Committee on Ethics and Privileges for breaching her oath of impartiality and undermining the integrity of the court.